Battle of Sievierodonetsk (2022): Ukraine rejects surrender ultimatum

 By 15 June, much of Sievierodonetsk was "largely in ruins" and Russia had urged Ukrainian defenders to stop "senseless resistance and lay down arms".
 Russian authorities said it had opened a humanitarian corridor from the Azot plant towards Russian territory while accusing Ukraine of disrupting evacuation efforts.
 Mayor Oleksandr Stryuk said Russian forces were storming the city from several directions but insisted Ukrainian forces were not completely cut off and evacuation routes still existed.
 On 15 June, the Russian ultimatum for Ukraine to surrender the city was ignored and clashes continued.

 On 16 June, Ukrainian forces able to withdraw were reportedly ordered to withdraw towards Lysychansk.
 The Ukrainian General Staff claimed to "retain several logistics routes to Sievierodonetsk despite the destruction of four bridges".
 The next day, 17 June, Russian media reported that Ukrainian military personnel had "begun surrendering".
-Meanwhile, the ISW observed that the battle had tied down Russian forces which could have been used elsewhere in the war, stating that Russia had "concentrated the vast majority of its available combat power to capture Sievierodonetsk and Lysychansk at the expense of other axes of advance and is suffering heavy casualties to do so."
+Meanwhile, the ISW assessed that the battle had tied down Russian forces which could have been used elsewhere in the war, stating that Russia had "concentrated the vast majority of its available combat power to capture Sievierodonetsk and Lysychansk at the expense of other axes of advance and is suffering heavy casualties to do so."